| The

 and September and October allows better photo

-opportunities at Victoria Falls as there is much
+opportunities at Victoria Falls as there is

-in the Zambezi National Park.
+for viewing game in the Zambezi National Park.

 Rainy Season: It usually rains